-In conjunction with the Recapitalization Transaction, the Company issued \$60,000 of 1.5 lien senior convertible notes due December 18, 2023 ("1.5 Lien Notes") on a private placement basis.
+In conjunction with the Recapitalization Transaction, the Company issued \$60,000 of 1.5 Lien Notes on a private placement basis.
 The gross proceeds of the 1.5 Lien Notes were used to reduce the Company's revolving credit facility, providing additional liquidity.
+During the first quarter of 2021, the Company recorded the rescission of \$1,050 of its 1.5 Lien Notes.
 See note 6 for further information.